-- 100 percent before 4:30 pm on the 1st business day of the intersession - 50 percent before 4:30 pm on the 2nd business day of the intersession - No refund after 4:30 pm the 2nd day of the intersession
+- 100 percent before 4:30 pm on the 3rd business day of the intersession. - No refund after 4:30 pm the 3rd day of the intersession.

 Business day is defined as Monday through Friday.

 Requests for an exception to the refund policy for unforeseen medical reasons will only be considered before the end of the 4th week of classes in a fall or spring term and before the end of the 1st week in condensed-term or summer term after the student has completed the drop or withdrawal process from a course(es).